 Of course, the brewery isn’t just going to be a destination for people residing in the suburb.
 Lots of people who work nearby are keen to see what 9 Mile Brewing will offer.
 Chuck Pittman, a local influencer (@mnchuck) is happy that 9 Mile Brewing will be a close option for a good happy hour.
 “When I first started to work in Bloomington, I was surprised that the closest brewery was so far away.
 With the great restaurants in Bloomington, I just knew that a brewery would be the next natural step.
 I believe the brewery will bring a new group of people that wouldn’t’ naturally stop in Bloomington and let them see that there’s more to Bloomington than the Mall of America.”
 So, it is clear that there will be a staunch army of folks who will be flooding in to try the beers at 9 Mile Brewing.
 I hope that the brewing team can keep up!

 The taproom space at 9 Mile Brewing is spacious and cozy at the same time.
 They will have the capacity to serve quite a few thirsty revelers.
-There’s a wonderful variety of seating options from high-top tables that seat small and large groups to leather chairs that are in the vicinity of a lovely fireplace.
+There’s a wonderful variety of seating options from high-top tables that seat small and large groups to leather chairs that are in the vicinity of a lovely fireplace like that one from fireplaces company Red Deer.
 The lines move quick and their staff really shined during the big rush of people.

 A half wall separates the taproom from the brewing equipment, which I love.
 I never get sick of seeing kettles as I sip my beer.
 There are just enough lights, but it is not too bright in the taproom.
-The feel is comfortable as the lighting is nice and soft.
+The feel is comfortable as the lighting is nice and soft, similar to the lighting when you browse around this web-site.
 It does get pretty loud in the main area.
 However, there is a side area, which I believe is going to be an event space.

 At the sneak peek, the taproom never felt too crowded despite the multitude of people enjoying their first sips at 9 Mile Brewing.
 I spoke with a lot of industry folks, and the general consensus was that the only way this night could have gone better is if 9 Mile had provided a petting zoo and several cheese fondue stations.